User authentication with the Archive Agent API

 where token is the device token.
 It can be sent with every request to Archive Agent to authenticate as the given user by adding the following request header:

-Every client application should request one device token per distinct user that is accessing the Archive Agent API and store it persistently (e.g., in a file on disk or in a database).
+Every client application should request one device token per distinct user that is accessing the Archive Agent API and store it persistently (for example, in a file on disk or in a database).
 A new device token for the same user should be requested only if a request to Archive Agent fails due to an invalid device token.

 Device tokens can be revoked for each user by the system administrator.